 Fig 4 Serious Complication and Death Measures for Massachusetts General Hospital.
 Insights from Definitive Healthcare based on most recent available CMS data, April 2019 (accessed July 2019.)

 Of the 2 percent of patients who died before being discharged, about 25 percent were over 85 years old.
 In addition, the average patient mortality rate fell by 0.5 percentage points (approximately 20 percent) since 2000.
-According to Definitive Healthcare data, the average heart attack mortality rate was 13.5 percent in 2016 (most recent data available).
-Magnolia Regional Health Center and Erlanger Baroness Hospital tied for the highest heart attack mortality rate with 18 percent.
-Sherman Oaks Hospital had the lowest mortality rate with 9.6 percent.
+According to Definitive Healthcare data, the average heart attack mortality rate is 13.2 percent in 2019 (most recent data available).
+Lafayette General Medical Center (LA) and Erlanger Baroness Hospital (TN) tied for the highest heart attack mortality rate with 18.7 percent.
+Cedars-Sinai Medical Center (CA) had the lowest mortality rate with 8.9 percent.

 Fig 5 Bed Utilization Rate and other clinical metrics for Massachusetts General Hospital.
-Insights from Definitive Healthcare based on most recent available CMS data.
+Insights from Definitive Healthcare based on most recent available CMS data, 2018 (accessed July 2019.)

 Fig 6 Therapy Area Analytics: Sepsis DHC Visual Dashboard.
-Insights from Definitive Healthcare based on most recent available CMS data.
+Insights from Definitive Healthcare based on most recent available CMS data (Accessed July 2019.)